 - Your previous immigration permission has not expired; and

-- You have not posted your documents to the Home Office; and
+- You have not attended an appointment to enrol your biometrics; and

 - You have now held the required funds for 28 days; and